traefik/traefik/README.md

 #### Using `Docker` and `Makefile`

 You need to run the `binary` target.
-This will create binaries for linux platform in the `dist` folder.
+This will create binaries for Linux platform in the `dist` folder.

 ```bash
 $ make binary